Find Trade Colleges

 Medical and Clinical Laboratory Technologist

-What Does it Take to Be a Medical and Clinical Laboratory Technologist?
+What You Need to Know About Medical and Clinical Laboratory Technologist

-Example of Medical & Clinical Laboratory Technologist Job Perform complex medical laboratory tests for diagnosis, treatment, and prevention of disease.
+Medical & Clinical Laboratory Technologist Definition Perform complex medical laboratory tests for diagnosis, treatment, and prevention of disease.
 May train or supervise staff.

-A Day in the Life of a Medical & Clinical Laboratory Technologist
+Life As a Medical & Clinical Laboratory Technologist: What Do They Do?

 • Select and prepare specimens and media for cell cultures, using aseptic technique and knowledge of medium components and cell requirements.

-What Every Medical & Clinical Laboratory Technologist Should Know
+Qualities of a Medical & Clinical Laboratory Technologist

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.